lucaderosso/AV0/README.md

 ![Detail Sound](https://github.com/lucaderosso/AV0/blob/master/images/detail_sounds.jpg)

-a drum rack with some sounds.
-This device plus the AV0 device are make the bare bones for connecting visuals to sounds.
+This is just a drum rack with some sounds.
+This device plus the AV0 device make the bare bones for connecting visuals to sounds.
 One thing to mention here is the presence of an operator
 <br>
 <br>
 #### Effects